puckfried/mastermind/README.md

-# mastermind
+# Super Code
-a simple mastermind clone using only alert
+a simple Super Code (Mastermind) clone using alert, prompt and callback functions